disqus/disqus-wordpress/readme.txt

 * Bumped synchronization timer delays to 5 minutes.
 * wp-cli.php now requires php_sapi_name to be set to 'cli' for execution.
+* Fixed a bug with imported comments not storing the correct relative date.

 2.66